lucacarbonelc/website/content/authors/admin/_index.md

 - PhD students
 ---

-I am a PhD student at the School for Mass Communication Research, KU Leuven (BE).
-My research interests lie at the intersection of cultural and cognitive sociology, media effects research, and the study of inequalities.
+Welcome,

-From a theoretical point of view, I study how socialization processes among adolescents might shape the formation of their beliefs about inequalities.
-Drawing from cultural sociology, I study how the socially-stratified access and engagement with prestigious symbolic goods (i.e., music genres) might act as a form of cultural differentiation.
-Drawing from the media effects literature, I study how music portrays social status and the possible routes through which these portrayals influence adolescents beliefs.
+I am Luca, PhD student at the [School for Mass Communication Research](https://soc.kuleuven.be/smc), KU Leuven (BE), where I am part of the ERC project [MIMIc](https://www.projectmimic.eu).
+My research focuses on the production of narratives about success in contemporary mainstream cultural products--with a specific focus on music--and their internalization processes among adolescents.

-Empirically, I employ quantitative methodologies, such as social network analysis, structural equation modelling, and computational text analysis.
-I am committed to an open science framework and mindset.
+My research interests lie at the intersection of cultural sociology (cultural objects, symbolic boundaries), media psychology (entertainment, framing), social and media theory (resonance, (post-)Bourdieusian theory, intersectionality, cultivation, narrative persuasion).
+I use a wide variety of methodologies, dependently on the specific project at hand.
+Currently, I mostly employ quantitative and computational methods (e.g., SEM, FA, computational text analysis, social network analysis).
+In my previous research, I also employed historico-archival (with digital and library material) and impact evaluation methodologies (e.g., diff-in-diff).